jmlicata/jmlicata/README.md

 - 👋 Hi all!
 Joe Licata (@jmlicata)
-- 👀 Reformed Finance and Software Industry Enterprise Architect returning to my development roots and enjoying my life working on Python projects with Django and Bootstrap.
+- 👀 Reformed Finance and Software Industry Enterprise Architect returning to my development roots and enjoying my life working on Python projects with Django and Bootstrap and devloping and maintaining websites and applications for orgaizations.

 <!---
 jmlicata/jmlicata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.